Temperature anomaly (K; relative to 1971-2000) - Ocean: latitudes between 30S and 00N - NOAA - Monthly

 | 2025-08-31 | 0.441461 |

 Not for investment purposes.
-Time series and other data available on this web site are not meant for investment purposes or as a basis for financial-decision making.
-Users should consult professional advice and do independent analysis before making any financial commitments.
+Financial data hosted on this web site are not meant for investment purposes or any other financial decision.
+Users should ask for professional advice and do their own independent due diligence before pledging money to any investment.

 Series Metadata